nf-core/website/markdown/usage/troubleshooting.md

 ### Direct input

+> ⚠️ This section mostly refers to DSL1 pipelines!
+Most DSL2 pipelines now use samplesheet inputs rather than direct read inputs.

 Or when you're using a input method like `--input '/<path>/<to>/*_fq.gz'`, but only pick up one file, or only one file per pair being processed during the run, please note the following:

 1. [The path must be enclosed in quotes (`'` or `"`)](#output-for-only-a-single-sample-although-i-specified-multiple-with-wildcards)